KVM + Cockpit

 Step 1: Install KVM

-Install the KVM package on your Linux distribution using the following command:
+Install the KVM package and its dependencies using your distribution’s package manager.
+For example, on Ubuntu, run the following command:

 Step 2: Install Cockpit